 Initiate by driving your hips forward and shrugging your shoulders.
-Pull the bar to your upper chest and catch it there by dipping at the knees slightly.
+Pull the bar to your upper chest then quickly flip it over and catch it there by dipping at the knees slightly.

-This exercise can be done with an Olympic bar (make sure you have a good one or your elbows will be screaming), angled or neutral grip bar or a strongman log (my personal favorite).
+This exercise can be done with a standard straight barbell (though, I highly recommend you use a good Olympic bar or your elbows may be screaming after a few weeks), angled or neutral grip bar or a strongman log (my personal favorite).